indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 </figure>

 From a technical perspective, this separation makes sense.
-It's a widely used approach that's familiar to developers.
+It's a widely used approach that's familiar to many software developers.
-Packages are grouped in a fashion that makes it easy to understand where a specific class may be.
+Packages are grouped like cutlery on a tray.
+Controllers, services and repositories are in separate packages the same way knives, forks and spoons are in their respective containers.
 But is it a good approach to structure software?
+Should layers in Java be modelled with packages?
+Are there any alternatives?

 ## Quick recap of packages